Decomposable Neural Symbolic Regression: Ablation Studies

-This section presents hyperparameter tuning experiments aimed at assessing the effect of varying key hyperparameters on performance.
+This section presents ablation studies aimed at assessing the effect of varying key hyperparameters on performance.
 Problem E5 was chosen for testing since it involves the largest number of variables among the tested problems and produced the highest extrapolation MSE values in Table~\ref{tab:extrapolation}.
 We adopted a one-at-a-time strategy, where a single hyperparameter was varied while the others were fixed to the default configuration: $n_B = 3$, $n_{\text{cand}} = 3$, $\texttt{rep} = 150$, and $\text{GA}_{\text{pop}} = 500$.
-In other words, whenever one hyperparameter was tuned, all others were kept at these default values.
+In other words, whenever one hyperparameter was modified, all others were kept at these default values.

 For $n_B$, we tested the values $[1,2,3,4,5]$; for $n_{\text{cand}}$, we tested $[1,2,3,4,5]$; for $\texttt{rep}$, we tested $[50,100,150,200]$; and for the population size used for all GA optimizations, denoted as $\text{GA}_{\text{pop}}$, we tested $[300,400,500,600]$.
 Each setting was evaluated over 10 independent runs, each on a dataset generated with a different random seed.
 Fig.~\ref{fig:boxplot} shows the distribution of the extrapolation MSE values across runs, while Tables~\ref{tab:nB}–\ref{tab:GA} report the rounded mean and standard deviation of the extrapolation MSE.
 In the box plots, the central line marks the median, box edges correspond to the 25th and 75th percentiles, whiskers span the full range excluding outliers, and outliers are defined as points outside $1.5 \times \text{IQR}$ beyond the interquartile range.